dask/dask-yarn/docs/source/configuration.rst

 Alternatively, you can provide defaults in a configuration file, traditionally held in ``~/.config/dask/yarn.yaml`` or ``/etc/dask/yarn.yaml``.
 Note that this configuration is *optional*, and only changes the defaults when not specified in the constructor.
+You only need to set the fields you care about, unset fields will fall back to the `default configuration`_.

 **Example:**

 .. code-block:: yaml

-   # /home/username/.config/dask/yarn.yaml
+   # ~/.config/dask/yarn.yaml
    yarn:
      name: dask                 # Application name
      queue: default             # Yarn queue to deploy to

      environment: /path/to/my-env.tar.gz

-     tags: []                   # List of strings to tag applications

      scheduler:                 # Specifications of scheduler container
        vcores: 1